 Do not expect to find tax benefits to being a Public Benefit Corporation, even if you are B Lab Certified.
 There is no such thing as an IRS classification for a B-corp or a special tax return.
 “B” does not refer to a subchapter of the Internal Revenue Code, in the way “S” or “C” do.

 Doing good is its own reward and can help you align with your customers and promote your brand.
-Companies like Kickstarter and Patagonia are B Lab Certified and they and their customers enjoy supporting the greater good as they define it.
+Companies like Kickstarter and Patagonia are B Lab Certified.
+Those companies and their customers enjoy supporting the greater good as they define it.